chearys/chearys-public/README.md

 - Use `/chearys` to open the configuration or the GUI.
 - Explore various settings and customizations to enhance your gameplay experience.

-## Special Thanks

-Special thanks to Sophie for testing and providing feedback!
-A special thanks to [NwjnAddons](https://github.com/nwjn/NwjnAddons) for providing some of the base code.

 ## License

 This project is licensed under the MIT License.